BrettEastman/sway-leader-dashboard/README.md

-# Leader Influence Dashboard (Sway Take-Home)
+# Leader Influence Dashboard

 ## Overview

-This project is a prototype **Leader Influence Dashboard** for Sway.
+This project is a prototype **Leader Influence Dashboard** take home project for [Sway.co](https://www.sway.co/).
 It translates raw political support data into actionable insights that help leaders understand **how much influence they have, where it is located, how it is changing, and how it propagates through their network**.

 The dashboard focuses on credible political influence: verified voters, electoral concentration, and real-world relevance.

+View the deployed application [here!](https://sway-leader-dashboard.vercel.app/)

 ---